 1: Sit or lie down with good posture

 [Instructions]: Before we get into our meditation script for hard times, we need to sit or lie down with good posture.
 To sit, get a meditation chair or other comfortable chair.
-Plant your feet on the ground at shoulder-width apart.
+Plant your feet on the ground shoulder-width apart.
 Check your spinal alignment.
 You should be sitting comfortably with good posture.
 Tuck your chin down slightly to lightly extend your neck.
 Roll your shoulders back.
 Relax.

 To lie down, lie comfortably on the ground on your back.
 Place your feet shoulder-width apart.
-Rotate your ankles out 45 degrees do your toes point slightly away from your body.
+Rotate your ankles out 45 degrees so your toes point slightly away from your body.
 Place your hands palm-up by your side.
 Check your spinal alignment.
 Rotate your neck lightly from side to side.
 Relax.
 (Note: This is Shavasana Pose from yoga).

-[Explanation]: We know that body language has a significant effect on the mind, affecting both our mood and our ability to focus . [source: Towards the neurobiology of emotional body language, B De Gelder – Nature Reviews Neuroscience, 2006]
+[Explanation]: We know that body language has a significant effect on the mind, affecting both our mood and our ability to focus.

 When you go through challenging times in life you might notice you have bad posture; you might be scrunched up.
 That’s not going to help you to relax or focus.
 You want good posture because it helps you relax and focus your mind, as well as helping chi (the life force from Daoism and traditional Chinese healing) to flow around your body, which increases feelings of wellbeing.